harecs/harecs/README.md

 * 🌍  I'm based in Plovdiv
 * 🚀  I'm currently working on an [app about trending crypto coins](https://trendingcrypto.glitch.me)
-* 🧠  I'm learning about modules and app architecture
+* 🧠  I'm learning about client side rendering

 ### I'm using